Adamolek2345/Multi-PyCalc/README.md

 # How to use ?
 These scripts are made using Python 3.
 To run them, you can use the official Python 3, available at "https://www.python.org/downloads".
 You can also use any third-party IDE.
+As I mentioned in the description, this code can be ran directly using the Python 3 console, without using any libraries.

 # Disclaimer